neagle/n3/src/content/posts/burns-supper.md

 ## Food

 * [Cock-a-Leekie Soup.](https://cooking.nytimes.com/recipes/1022930-cock-a-leekie-soup-scottish-chicken-and-leek-soup) Maybe my favorite food from the night.
+Rebekah said the only hard part of making this recipe was finding barley: she ultimately found it at our local Safeway.
 * [Neeps and Tatties](https://www.bbcgoodfood.com/recipes/neeps-tatties)
 * [Whisky cream sauce](https://thetakeout.com/does-haggis-taste-good-recipe-scotland-robert-burns-1840839371) (you'll have to scroll a bit).
 * [Haggis.](https://www.scottishgourmetusa.com/product/presentation-haggis-for-Burns-Night) Didn't even bother to investigate making my own.
 This one, from Scottish Gourmet USA, was _really_ tasty: lots of people I wouldn't have expected asked for seconds.
 That said, we have a bunch left over (we had eleven people, two of them kids), and haggis definitely doesn't taste as good the day after.
 (That distinctive organ-meat smell is more noticeable.)
 So it might be worth it to order a smaller one.
 But this one sure looked great during the presentation.